-Ozymandias walks in a series of interconnected flick-screens, moving in all 8 possible directions.
-He can jump and duck in order to avoid several minions such as flying bats and harpies.
-You have five lives to start with and energy can decrease easily when contacting an enemy.
-Your powers vary from floating up to higher grounds to throwing fire-balls and night visioning (used in dark rooms).
-All three power can be accessed and activated via your inventory (one at a time though).
-Ok the game does not offer any unique gameplay here.
-Astaroth offers a simple search n collect gameplay which is marginally spiced up by the addition of progressive mind powers.
-But ok, is playable enough, even for a short time.
-Not that back to the days, a lot of people bought this game only for its... cover box!
-Overall, a fairly frustrating game to play, but redeems itself in my ... ears by the superb music.
+STORY / GAMEPLAY In a complex of catacombs located deep below the ground, Astaroth The Angel of Death rules over a fetid underworld domain and now she is free to satisfy her evil plans!
+A man named Ozymandias(!) decides to enter Astaroth's lair to defeat the beautiful goddess!
+Ozymandias walks into a complex of interconnected screens, moving in all 8 possible directions.
+He can jump and duck in order to avoid enemies like flying bats and harpies.
+You have five lives to start with and your energy depletes easily when you even touch an enemy.
+Your powers vary from floating up to higher grounds to throwing fireballs and havingg night vision (helpful in dark rooms).
+All three powers can be accessed and activated via your inventory (one at a time).
+OK the game does not offer any unique gameplay since it's a simple search and collect game, marginally spiced up by the addition of progressive mind powers.
+Back to its days a lot of people bought this game only for its gorgeous cover box!
+Overall, Astaroth is a fairly frustrating game to play, but redeems itself by its superb music.

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs